Skip to content

 What each control does

-Profile: Filters the table to memories belonging to the selected global profile.
+Profile: Filters the table to memories belonging to the selected global or transmit profile.
+Collects profile names from RadioModel global profiles and transmit profiles.

 Tune Tunes the active slice to the selected memory.
 Requires exactly one row to be selected.